Pylons/pyramid/docs/narr/urldispatch.rst

 supply a different :term:`context` resource object to the view related to each particular route.

-Supplying a different resource factory each route is useful when you're trying to use a :app:`Pyramid` :term:`authorization policy` to provide declarative, "context sensitive" security checks; each resource can maintain a separate :term:`ACL`, as documented in
+Supplying a different resource factory for each route is useful when you're trying to use a :app:`Pyramid` :term:`authorization policy` to provide declarative, "context sensitive" security checks; each resource can maintain a separate :term:`ACL`, as documented in